AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-3.md

 Prior to this change, the filter controlled only which tasks and issues were displayed in the Unassigned area.
 Users were displayed in the scheduling timeline only if the user matched the role assignment of a task in the Unassigned area.

-For more information about using the filter to control what is displayed on the scheduling timeline, see&nbsp; [Filter information in the Scheduling area](../../../../resource-mgmt/resource-scheduling/filter-scheduling-area.md), and&nbsp; [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md#automatically-assigning-unassigned-tasks-and-issues) in [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md).
+For more information about using the filter to control what is displayed on the scheduling timeline, see "Filter information in the Scheduling area", and "Manually assign unassigned tasks and issues in the Scheduling areas".

 ### Users Remain on the Timeline after Being Assigned a Task {#users-remain-on-the-timeline-after-being-assigned-a-task}